 Mary Pauline Diaz-Frasene

-Senior Product Manager, Brooklyn, he/him
+Senior Product & Operations Manager, Brooklyn, he/him

-He has found grief to be the mirror between us and those we have lost.Outside of The Dinner Party, you’ll find Tommy bopping around New York City as he frequents his favorite coffee shops, restaurants, and bars.
-His simple pleasures include listening to music, photography, reading on the train, and seeing live shows—Broadway, jazz, comedy, dance, his favorite bands, you name it.
-When the weather permits, he loves to bike, surf, and garden too!
+Outside of The Dinner Party, you’ll find Tommy bopping around New York City as he frequents his favorite parks, coffee shops, restaurants, and bars.
+His simple pleasures include listening to music, writing poetry, gardening, photography, reading on the train, and seeing live shows—Broadway, jazz, comedy, ballet, and his favorite bands.
+And when the weather permits, he loves to bike around Brooklyn and soak up the sun at Rockaway Beach!

 OUR TEAM.png